syncfusion-content/windowsforms-docs/WindowsForms/Edit/Appearance.md

-> Note: The SingleLineMode is intended for use, only when the Edit Control contains small amounts of text data in it.
+N> The SingleLineMode is intended for use, only when the Edit Control contains small amounts of text data in it.
 Using it in a scenario where the Edit Control has a huge file loaded into it, may lead to poor performance.

 ![](Appearance_images/Appearance_img11.jpeg)

-_Figure_ _71: Edit Control with SingleLineMode Turned On